Lecture 2

 plt.show()

-These modes are the most important ones, as they contain the big-picture detail without the high frequency noise.
+The leading modes are the most important ones, as they contain the big-picture detail without the high-frequency noise.
 We can now filter out the singular values that are very small and invert the matrix to recover the original image.

 Show the code